Call 24/7 For Immediate Help (281) 508-1352

 Increase in Risky Behavior

 As tolerance builds and greater amounts of drugs or alcohol are required to reach the same effect, many people resort to risky behavior in order to obtain more of their ‘drug of choice’.
 This can include using medication that is prescribed to others, or stealing money or drugs from other people.
-Sometimes, dangerous behaviors while under the influence can lead to legal troubles, such as arrests for driving under the influence or disorderly conduct.

 Symptoms of Withdrawal

 Once an individual is physically addicted to drugs or alcohol, stopping use can lead to symptoms of withdrawal.
 These side effects can be uncomfortable, painful and even dangerous.
 Common withdrawal symptoms include nausea and vomiting, sleeplessness, fatigue, headaches, loss of appetite, shaking, anxiety, restlessness, sweating, irritability and depression.
-For those that have become extremely physically dependent on a particular chemical, it is often advised that they seek a medically supervised detox program to ensure the detoxification process doesn’t cause permanent physical damage.

 If you have seen these behaviors in a loved one, or perhaps yourself, it is important to seek treatment as soon as possible.
-Rehabilitation from drug and alcohol abuse can be difficult, but the sooner that the problem is addressed, the easier it will be to break the chain holding you to your addiction, and get your life back.
+Treatment from drug and alcohol abuse can be difficult, but the sooner that the problem is addressed, the easier it will be to break the chain holding you to your addiction, and get your life back.